redis/docs/content/operate/rs/release-notes/rs-7-6-releases/rs-7-6-0-tba.md

 - RS121796: The "multiple endpoint" configuration database default setting should also enable sharding when selected.

-- RS128768: Fixed a bug that prevented metric graph timestamp details from displaying in the Cluster Manager UI.
+- RS128768: Fixed an issue that prevented metric graph timestamp details from displaying in the Cluster Manager UI.

 - RS127120:

 - RS127054: Fixed an issue where the install script incorrectly reported "Port 53 is occupied" instead of the correct value of the occupied port.

-- RS125934:
+- RS125934: Fixed validation that prevented updating the Active-Active database configuration if existing TLS certificates expired.

 - RS125412: